MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4290-Rural-Business-Investment-Company-Rbic-Program/subpart-I-Financing-Enterprises-RBICs/subjectgroup-ECFRb774ae7301298c0-Determining-Eligibility-an-Enterprise-RBIC-Financing/section-4290.720.md

 (2) “NMVC Company” is defined in 13 CFR 108.50.

-(i) *Entities ineligible for Farm Credit System Assistance.* If one or more Farm Credit System Institutions or their Affiliates owns more than 25 percent of the ownership interests of a Rural Business Investment Company, either alone or in conjunction with other Farm Credit System Institutions (or affiliates), the Rural Business Investment Company may not provide Financing to any entity that is not otherwise eligible to receive Financing from a Farm Credit System Institution under the Farm Credit Act of 1971 (12 U.S.C.
+(i) *Entities ineligible for Farm Credit System Assistance.* If one or more Farm Credit System Institutions or their Affiliates owns more than 50 percent of the ownership interests of a Rural Business Investment Company, either alone or in conjunction with other Farm Credit System Institutions (or affiliates), the Rural Business Investment Company may not provide Financing to any entity that is not otherwise eligible to receive Financing from a Farm Credit System Institution under the Farm Credit Act of 1971 (12 U.S.C.
 2001 *et seq.*).

 (j) *Gaming establishments.* You are not permitted to Finance an Enterprise that derives, or is expected to derive, more than one-third of its gross annual revenue from legal gaming activities.

-(k) *Change of ownership of an Enterprise.* You are not permitted to Finance a change of ownership of an Enterprise unless otherwise approved by the Secretary.
+(k) *Change in control of an Enterprise.* You are not permitted to Finance a change of more than 50 percent control of an Enterprise unless otherwise approved by the Agency.

 [69 FR 32202, June 8, 2004, as amended at 76 FR 80224, Dec.
-23, 2011]
+23, 2011; 85 FR 16523, Mar.
+24, 2020]